 Extra Training and Experience Required

 Not all dentists will recommend an all-porcelain or ceramic crown for front teeth.
 The reason is quite simple.
 They require skills that are normally outside the scope of what is taught in dental school.
-Color manipulation is a precise art, taking into account how the underlying tooth structure shows through to influence the color choices of successive layers.
 The bonding technology is also very sophisticated, and if this is not properly completed, it could lead to problems.

 If you’d like to find out more about crowns and bridges, click here to read our porcelain crowns page.
-And if you’re ready for a full exam or complimentary consultation, call our office or fill out our request an appointment form online.
+Then you can request a brief complimentary consultation or a full exam.
+Just give us a call or click here to fill out our request an appointment form, and let us call you.